 Read my full, hands on review of the Hexlox here.

-Wheel Locks with Non-Standard Keys
+Bike Wheel Locks with Non-Standard Keys

 These work just like the previous locks.
 Except that they all have the same, albeit non-standard shaped heads and keys.

-This means someone with a standard tool set shouldn’t be able to unscrew them.
 However, since all the keys are the same, anyone who owns the same brand as you, will be able to unscrew them.

-Gravity triggered Wheel Locks
+Gravity Triggered Bike Wheel Locks

 While your bike’s upright, they’re locked and can't be unscrewed.
 In order to remove them, you need to turn your bike upside down.
-At this point, the gravity based mechanism is released and you’re able to unscrew the component.
+At this point, the gravity based mechanism is released, and you’re able to unscrew the component.

 How is this secure?
-Well, if your bike is locked up properly, it should be very difficult to turn it over into a position where the mechanism is released and the component can be removed.
+Well, if your bike is locked up properly, it should be very difficult to turn it over into a position where the mechanism is released, and the component can be removed.
 Clever!

 And what's great about these gravity triggered locks is that there's no special keys that you need to carry around with you (and are likely to forget when you most need them!).